-Across all settings, the large majority of leaders have formal preparation in education.
-Pre-school educational leaders are less likely to have college degrees in education than leaders in other settings.
-Eighteen percent of pre-school educational leaders, who have formal training in education, received their training in education from teachers' institutes (mainly one- or two-year programs in Israel or the U.S.).
-All of the day and supplementary school leaders, who are trained in general education, reported earning a college degree in education.
-In total, 76% of all educational leaders are trained in general education.
+Pre-school educational leaders are less likely to have college degrees than leaders in other settings.
+Eighty-seven percent of pre-school leaders hold a college degree and only 13% have graduate degrees.
+Pre-school educational leaders are also more likely to have training from teachers' institutes (mainly one- or two-year programs in Israel or the U.S.) than are educational leaders in other settings.